 Home is where we find our peace, relaxation, and safety.
 It's where we rest at night and rise in the morning.
 It's the vessel for all the things we hold most important and dear.
 It makes sense that we'd want such an invaluable place to look great.
-But… how?
-No matter whether it’s your first or last attempt, it can be overwhelming to decorate a new home.
+But how do you find the perfect interior design for your home?

 We want to ease some of that burden.

-That’s why we’ve gathered basic home decor guidelines to get you started below.
+That’s why we’ve gathered some ideas to get you started below.
 They’ll help you transform and keep your home exactly how you want it: like no other place in the world.

-The first thing you’ll have to decide before you start decorating your home is what your personal style is.
-There are a number of different ways to figure this out.
+The first thing you’ll have to decide before you start on your interior decorating project is what your personal style is.
+There are a number of different ways to pick an interior design style.

 Step 2: Define the Function of Each Space